zhangyu1818/modelcontextprotocol/README.md

 This is the same configuration you would use for any other application that supports MCP.

-You will then see the application being part of your available environments like this:
+You should then see the application being part of your available tools like this:

 ![Cursor MCP](perplexity-ask/assets/perplexity-ask-mcp-cursor.png)